Asthma during exercise

 • If you have symptoms of asthma more than 3 times a week, your asthma is not well controlled.

-• See your doctor to review your medicines and ask for an asthma self-management plan.
+• See your healthcare provider to review your medicines and ask for an asthma self-management plan(external link).
+Make sure you know how to use your inhalers as well and effectively as possible.

-• Try to avoid exercising on days when you are experiencing more-severe asthma symptoms, eg, when you are getting a cold.
+• Try to avoid exercising on days when you are experiencing much more severe asthma symptoms than usual, eg, when you are getting a cold.
+You may still be able to do scaled down exercise.

 Do more asthma-friendly activities